ShahzainAhmed/MarksGrade/README.md

 - Use an else condition to decide the grade based on the average of the marks.

 ### Program Explanation:
-- User must enter 5 different values
+- User must enter 5 different values and store it in separate variables.